nicolemne/warcraft-mogs/README.md

 ### User Stories

 #### Iteration 1
-- As a Site Admin I can create draft posts so that I can finish writing the content at a later time.
+- As a Site Admin, I can create draft posts so that I can finish writing the content at a later time.
-- As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments.
+- As a Site Admin, I can approve or disapprove comments so that I can filter out objectionable comments.
-- As a Site Admin I can create, read, update and delete posts so that I can manage my blog content.
+- As a Site Admin, I can create, read, update and delete posts so that I can manage my blog content.
-- As a Site User I can view a paginated list of posts so that I can select which post I want to view.
+- As a Site User, I can view a paginated list of posts so that I can select which post I want to view.
-- As a user I can view all posts in a list so that I can easily find a post to view.
+- As a user, I can view all posts in a list so that I can easily find a post to view.

 #### Iteration 2

-- As a Site User I can click on a post so that I can read the full text.
+- As a Site User, I can click on a post so that I can read the full text.
-- As a Site User I can like or unlike a post so that I can interact with the content.
+- As a Site User, I can like or unlike a post so that I can interact with the content.
-- As a Site User / Admin I can view the number of likes on each post so that I can see which post is the most popular.
+- As a Site User, / Admin I can view the number of likes on each post so that I can see which post is the most popular.
-- As a Site User and/or Admin I can view comments on an individual post so that I can read the conversation.
+- As a Site User, and/or Admin I can view comments on an individual post so that I can read the conversation.
-- As a Site User I can leave comments on a post so that I can be involved in the conversation.
+- As a Site User, I can leave comments on a post so that I can be involved in the conversation.

 #### Iteration 3

-- As a site user or admin I can edit/update my blog post so that I can make a change in the already submitted post.
+- As a site user or admin, I can edit/update my blog post so that I can make a change in the already submitted post.
-- As a site user I can delete a blog post so that the post is removed from the blog.
+- As a site user, I can delete a blog post so that the post is removed from the blog.
-- As a Site User I can register an account so that I can comment and like.
+- As a Site User, I can register an account so that I can comment and like.
-- As a site user I can upload my own post so that I can share my creation.
+- As a site user, I can upload my own post so that I can share my creation.

 ### Future Implementations (backlog):